cicerojones/post-tonal-overtone/README.md

 Why does ```lein repl``` fail with a message about namespace problems in project.clj?

+Additionally, be mindful of what your audio output device is, when it comes time to use overtone.
+For example, I have a list of several 'Devices' found when loading the SC_Audiodriver.
+For some reason, however, I had problems trying to use the Soundflower interface.
+Figure out why.

 ## Emacs-users
 (Nice superfluous Lisp-y hyphenation there), check out the org file in the /src/post_tonal_overtone, for more detailed explanation of what's